Caribou (album)

-Caribou is the eighth studio album by English musician Elton John, released on 24 June 1974 by MCA Records in the US and on 28 June by DJM Records in the UK.
+Caribou is the eighth studio album by British musician Elton John, released on 24 June 1974 by MCA Records in the US and on 28 June by DJM Records in the UK.
 It was his fourth chart-topping album in the United States and his third in the United Kingdom.
-The album contains the singles "Don't Let the Sun Go Down on Me", which reached number 16 in the UK Singles Chart and number two in the US, and "The Bitch Is Back", which reached number 15 in the UK and number four in the US.
+The album contains the singles "Don't Let the Sun Go Down on Me", which reached number 16 on the UK Singles Chart and number two in the US, and "The Bitch Is Back", which reached number 15 in the UK and number four in the US.
 Both singles reached number one in Canada on the RPM 100 national Top Singles Chart, as did the album itself.

-The album met with lukewarm reviews on its release and legacy reviews do not consider the record to be among John's best work from his early 1970s peak period.
+The album was met with indifferent reviews on its release and legacy reviews do not consider the record to be among John's best work from his early 1970s peak period.
 However, the album was a commercial success and has been certified double-platinum in the US as well as receiving a gold certification in the UK.
 The album was nominated for the Grammy Award for Album of the Year at the 17th Annual Grammy Awards.